Everything You Need to Know About Cycling and Mountain Biking in New Zealand

 Bikes on Trains

 The national train service is very limited in New Zealand, acting more as a scenic rail journey rather than getting from A to B. However, trains and bikes tend to go very well together.
 For example, bikes are welcome on all KiwiRail services for a NZ$10 fee.
 You must store bikes in the baggage carriage.
-Other train networks, like the Bay of Islands Vintage Steam Railway, connect cyclists to major bike trails, so bikes are welcome on board.
+Other train networks, like the Bay of Islands Vintage Steam Railway and Dunedin Railways, connect cyclists to major bike trails, so bikes are welcome on board.

 Mountain Biking Tours Around New Zealand